zanasufiit/ws1-docker/examples/database/README.md

 # Database server

-Nowadays we thankfuly do not need to install every database we need during local development.
+Nowadays we thankfully do not need to install every database we need during local development.

 ## PostgreSQL
-As an example we will run a local instance of PostgreSQL 12.1 using [official docker image](https://hub.docker.com/_/postgres)
+As an example, we will run a local instance of PostgreSQL 12.1 using [official docker image](https://hub.docker.com/_/postgres)

-### run using cli
+### run using CLI
 ```bash
 docker run \
         -p 5432:5432 \